inkle/ink/Documentation/WritingWithInk_Simplified-Chinese.md

-# Part 6: International character support in identifiers
+# 第 6 部分：标识符中的国际字符支持｜Part 6: International character support in identifiers

 By default, ink has no limitations on the use of non-ASCII characters inside the story content.
 However, a limitation currently exsits on the characters that can be used for names of constants, variables, stictches, diverts and other named flow elements (a.k.a. *identifiers*).